Pen & Paper Sports Games

 Grid Derby

-Each card is a unique ballpark — real wall distances, wind zones, and quirky park dimensions baked into the grid.
+Each page is a unique ballpark — real wall distances, wind zones, and quirky park dimensions baked into the grid.
 Roll the dice and see if your ball clears the fence.

 Grid Golf

-Each card is a hole — fairway, rough, and hazards laid out on a grid.
+Pick your course.
+Each notebook features holes from two legendary course — Wisconsin or Georgia.
+Fairway, rough, and hazards laid out on a grid.
 Don't expect to shoot even par.
 This is a weekend hacker's game — double bogeys happen, the occasional birdie feels amazing, and that's the whole point.

 Rules for All 3 Games